 - Pearl Cohn High School reduced disciplinary referrals 33 percent after two years of SEL implementation.

 - I.T.
 Creswell Middle School reduced suspensions by 60 percent after one year of SEL implementation.

 - J.E.
 Moss Elementary School decreased the learning gap by 23 percent for its limited English proficiency students in reading and language arts after two years of SEL implementation.

-Chalkbeat Tennessee reports on how Metro Nashville Public Schools are using laughter and other techniques to integrate SEL into its schools.
-More here.
+Chalkbeat Tennessee reports on how MNPS uses laughter and techniques to integrate SEL in schools.
+(Article: Jul 2014)